Welcome to Pride Taranaki

 Opening 5pm Friday 10th April!!

-We all have a photo from our childhood that revealed our true identity - even before we knqew ourselves.....
-AND also see a contemporary photograph by renowned photographer Fiona Clark, we are alive and thriving in 2026.
+We all have a photo from our childhood that revealed our true identity - even before we knew ourselves.....
+This photographic project is about people expressing their identities in their earlier years before they are aware of it AND also see a contemporary photograph by renowned photographer Fiona Clark, we are alive and thriving in 2026.

 Call in for a convo and a look, share your story....